Hridoy Khan

-Hridoy Khan (born 3 January 1991) is a Bangladeshi singer, music composer, musical artist and actor.
+Hridoy Khan (born 3 January 1991) is a Bangladeshi singer, music composer, musical artist, and actor.

+Life and career

 Khan comes from a musical background.
 His grandfather is a music teacher, and his father composes jingles.

 Khan released his first album, Hridoy Mix I, in 2008 at age 17.
 His first solo album, Bol Na, followed the next year.
 By late 2014, he had released four more albums, Hridoy Mix-2, Chhowa, Hridoy Mix-3 and Bhalo Lage Na.